Chapel of Dzordzor

 The Chapel of Holy Mother of God is the only part of the monastery that still stands today.
-The construction of this chapel cross surmounted in the center of a drum dome dates back to the 9th to 14th centuries.
-In agreement with the Armenian Apostolic Church, the building was relocated 600 meters by the Iranian authorities in 1987-1988, following the decision to build a dam on the Zangmar River, to avoid being inundated in the dam reservoir.
+The construction of this chapel cross surmounted in the center of a drum dome dates back to the 14th century, although some sources refer to 9th–10th centuries.
+In agreement with the Armenian Apostolic Church, the building was relocated 600 meters by the Iranian authorities in 1987–1988, following the decision to build a dam on the Zangmar River, to avoid being inundated in the dam reservoir.

 The chapel is on the World Heritage List of UNESCO since July 6, 2008, alongside St. Thaddeus and St. Stepanos monasteries under the name Armenian Monastic Ensembles of Iran.

 History

 The construction date of this chapel is estimated to be between 1315 AD and 1342 AD.
 The construction was ordered by the bishop of the Saint Thaddeus monastery named Zecharia who was from a local noble landowning family.

 Architecture

 The chapel is shaped like a cross, 7.20 meters in length and 5.10 meters in width, and has a height of 12.58 meters.
 Like most of the Armenian churches of that era, this chapel is constructed with cut stones of varied sizes, and has very simple exterior decorations.